-- 1. Confirm whether you used the procedure in "Troubleshooting the storage subsystem" on page 76 to ensure that the power supplies have shut down because of an overheating problem. - 2.
+- 1. Confirm whether you used the procedure in "Troubleshooting the storage subsystem" on page 81 to ensure that the power supplies have shut down because of an overheating problem. - 2.
 Stop I/O activity to the storage system and all attached expansion enclosures. - 3.
-Take all or some of the following measures to alleviate the overheating problem: - Remove all panels from the rack immediately. - Use external fans to cool the area. - Shut down the power to the storage enclosure, using the procedure that is described in "Performing an emergency shutdown" on page 88. - 4.
-Wait for the air in and around the storage subsystem to cool.

-After the temperature inside the power supplies drops to below 65°C (149°F), the storage subsystem is capable of power-on recovery without operator intervention.
+Take all or some of the following measures to alleviate the overheating problem: - Remove all panels from the rack immediately. - Use external fans to cool the area. - Shut down the power to the storage enclosure, using the procedure that is described in "Performing an emergency shutdown" on page 94. - 4.
+Wait for the air in and around the storage subsystem to cool. - After the temperature inside the power supplies drops to below $65^{\circ}$ C ( $149^{\circ}$ F), the storage subsystem is capable of power-on recovery without operator intervention.
 After the air has cooled, the power supplies should turn on automatically.
-If the power supplies restart automatically, the controllers will reset and return to normal operation.

-- 5. If the power supplies restarted automatically, go to step 8. - 6.
+If the power supplies restart automatically, the controllers will reset and return to normal operation. - 5.
+If the power supplies restarted automatically, go to step 8. - 6.
 If the power supplies did not restart automatically, turn off both power switches on the DCS3700 storage system (see Figure 10 on page 15 and then power-off all connected DCS3700 expansion enclosures.
 Wait for a minute and then turn on power to all connected DCS3700 expansion enclosures.
 While the expansion enclosure powers on, the LEDs on the front and the rear of the enclosure flash intermittently.
-Depending on the configuration, the expansion enclosure can take between 20 seconds and several minutes to power on.

-7. Turn on both power switches on the rear of the DCS3700 storage system.
+Depending on the configuration, the - 7.
+Turn on both power switches on the rear of the DCS3700 storage system.
 The storage system can take up to 10 minutes to power on and up to 15 minutes for the battery self-test to be completed.
 During this time, the LEDs on the front and the rear of the storage system flash intermittently.